Halloween should be spooky, not unsafe!

 After all, Halloween should be spooky, not unsafe.

-According to the Centers for Disease Control and Prevention, costumes should be flame resistant and have bright and reflective features, either built-in or by adding strips of tape.
-Hats and other elements shouldn’t obscure a child’s view and if make-up is involved, test it in advance by putting a small amount on the child’s arm.
+Costumes should be flame resistant and have bright and reflective features, either built-in or by adding strips of tape.
+Hats and other elements shouldn’t obscure a child’s view and if make-up is involved (think Elphaba’s green body paint), test it in advance by putting a small amount on the child’s arm.

 Costumes are just one element of staying secure this Halloween.
 Other considerations include pedestrian safety and avoiding any loot that could be dangerous.